kyma-project/kyma-environment-broker/docs/08-05-orchestrate-kyma-upgrade.md

    export AUTHORIZATION_HEADER="Authorization: Bearer $ID_TOKEN"
    ```

-2. Make a call to the Kyma Environment Broker to orchestrate the upgrade.
+2. Make a call to KEB to orchestrate the upgrade.
 You can select specific Kyma runtimes to upgrade using the following selectors:

 - `target` - use the `target: "all"` selector to select all Kyma runtimes
 - `globalAccount` - use it to select Kyma runtimes with the specified global account ID